 Esterline Technologies has a trio of aerospace, defense, and commercial business segments: Avionics & Controls, Sensors & Systems, and Advanced Materials.
 Avionics & Controls makes interface systems (switches, indicators, keyboards, displays, GPS systems) for aircraft and military vehicles, communications systems, and medical equipment.
 Sensors & Systems operations include temperature and pressure sensors, as well as power switching, data communications, and fluid control devices.
-Advanced Materials makes elastomer products and, through the defense group, ordnance and military countermeasures.
+Advanced Materials makes elastomer (rubber) products and, through the defense group, ordnance and military countermeasures.
 Esterline also offers aftermarket parts and service, which have higher sales margins than OEM sales.

 About 80% of revenue comes from the aerospace and defense markets.